On the Viability of Stochastic Economic Dispatch for Real-Time Energy Market Clearing: Problem Formulation

-Recall that, in MISO's formulation, system-wide constraints such as power balance, reserve requirements and transmission constraints (captured in constraints \eqref{eq:SLAD:system}) are treated as soft constraints.
-Therefore, the SLAD formulation considered in the paper has relatively complete recourse, i.e., for any feasible first-stage decision $\mathbf{x}_{1}$ and realization $\xi$, the second-stage problem is feasible.

-Problem \eqref{eq:SLAD} is a (large) linear problem, which is tractable only for small- to medium-sized instances.
+\emph{Non-anticipatory} constraints \eqref{eq:stoch:non-anticipatory} ensure that the first-stage decisions $\mathbf{x}_{1,s}$ are the same across all scenarios.
+Problem \eqref{eq:SLAD} is a (large) linear problem, with $\mathcal{O}(T {\times} S)$ variables and constraints, which is tractable only for small to medium-sized instances.
 Large instances require specialized algorithms such as Benders decomposition.
-Figure \ref{fig:LAD} and \ref{fig:SLAD} show a graph interpretation of how LAD and SLAD approaches are executed in real-time respectively.